Silex/rocketjob/deployment.md

 Update the file config/mongo.yml with the hostname for the production MongoDB Server / Replica set.

-### Worker Processes
+### Servers

-Each server can run multiple Rocket Job processes, with 10 threads each.
+Each machine can run multiple Rocket Job servers, with 10 threads each.
 For example:

 ~~~
 nohup bundle exec rocketjob --quiet >> log/rocketjob.log 2>&1